 Cervical or thoracic localization leads to cough and dyspnea.

-Characteristic of an hourglass tumor is paraplegia and nerve lesions since the tumor infiltrates through the neuroforamina into the intraspinal room.
+An hourglass tumor typically presents with paraplegia and nerve lesions since the tumor infiltrates through the neuroforamina into the intraspinal space.

 General symptoms of neuroblastoma

 General symptoms like fever, pain, loss of appetite, fatigue, bone pain, fractures, and deformities are signs of metastases.

 Due to the production of hormones by the tumor, symptoms that indicate sympathetic overactivation, such as arterial hypertension or diarrhea, can occur.
 This diarrhea is resistant to therapy and is the result of higher secretion of vasoactive intestinal peptide (VIP); although this rarely occurs, it is characteristic of neuroblastoma.

 Neuroblastoma as opsoclonus-myoclonus-ataxia (Kinsbourne syndrome)

 In rare cases (approx. 2%), the neuroblastoma is associated with the paraneoplastic syndrome of cerebellar ataxia, myoclonus of the trunk and extremities, and spontaneous nystagmus (opsomyoclonus).
 For this reason, it is also referred to as dancing feet and dancing eye syndrome.
 Occasionally, for unknown reasons, this opsoclonus-myoclonus-ataxia syndrome leaves permanent neurological and cognitive deficits associated with psychomotor retardation even if the neuroblastoma is successfully cured.